paulreece/Conrad-s-Game-of-life/readme.md

+Please run python-game-of-life2.py to see teh cooler/more fun visuals.

 I reccomend trying out the complex functions because they look so cool and pretty!!
 In the command line of the directory type: